MattKelliher-Gibson/SAS-MACROS/README.md

 SAS MACRO's I have made and collect from others

-The pathways in the MACRO checks need updating/ will not work automatically without manual editing.
+The pathways in the MACRO checks needs updating/will not work automatically without manual editing.